In this lesson, we want to do a few things:

 import 'package:flutter/material.dart'; class Login extends StatelessWidget { const Login({Key? key}) : super(key: key); @override Widget build(BuildContext context) { return Scaffold( appBar: AppBar( title: Text('Login'), ), body: Container( color: Theme.of(context).primaryColor, child: Column( mainAxisAlignment: MainAxisAlignment.center, children: <Widget>[ Card( elevation: 0, margin: EdgeInsets.only(left: 20, right: 20), child: Padding( padding: EdgeInsets.all(20.0), child: Column( children: <Widget>[ TextField( keyboardType: TextInputType.emailAddress, decoration: InputDecoration( border: OutlineInputBorder(), labelText: 'Email', ), ), SizedBox(height: 20), // Acts as a spacer TextField( keyboardType: TextInputType.visiblePassword, decoration: InputDecoration( border: OutlineInputBorder(), labelText: 'Password', ), ), SizedBox(height: 20), // Acts as a spacer ElevatedButton( onPressed: () { print('Login button pressed'); }, child: Text('Login'), style: ElevatedButton.styleFrom( backgroundColor: Colors.purple, foregroundColor: Colors.white, minimumSize: Size(double.infinity, 40), ), ), Padding( /// padding: EdgeInsets.only(top: 20), // Different way to add padding child: InkWell( child: Text('Register new User'), onTap: () => Navigator.pushNamed(context, '/register') ), )/// ], ), ), ) ], ))); }}

-and use it.
-But first, let's create a new file for our Registration
+Once that is done, we can import the Login class into lib/main.dart and use it.
+But first, let's create a new file for our Registration page.

 Adding Registration Page

 Now, we will focus on creating a new file for our Registration page.
-This file will be based on the Login
+This file will be based on the Login page we just created but with a few modifications:

 - We will add a new

-- We will change the
+TextFieldforConfirm Password - We will change the

-- We will add a
+ElevatedButtontext toRegister - We will add a

-widget to navigate back to the Login page - We will use
+InkWellwidget to navigate back to the Login page - We will use

-to navigate back to the Login page - more on that in a bit.
+Navigator.pop(context)to navigate back to the Login page - more on that in a bit.

-Let's create a new file in the lib/screens/auth
+Let's create a new file in the lib/screens/auth directory called Register.dart and add the following code:

 lib/screens/auth/Register.dart